biopython/biopython.github.io/wiki/Phylo.md

 they're imported on demand when the functions to\_networkx() and draw\_graphviz() are called.

-The XML parser used in the IO.PhyloXMLIO sub-module is ElementTree, added to the Python standard library in Python 2.5.
+The XML parser used in the PhyloXMLIO sub-module is ElementTree, added to the Python standard library in Python 2.5.
 To use this module in Python 2.4, you'll need to install a separate package that provides the ElementTree interface.
 Two exist:

 -   [lxml](http://codespeak.net/lxml/)
 -   [elementtree](http://effbot.org/zone/element-index.htm)